nickewing/Sortainer-SYS3-Gridfinity-Baseplates/README.md

 container is transported.

-Both versions of the baseplate should be compatible with Festool Sortainer³ SYS3-SORT/3 M 337, Sortainer³ SYS3-SORT/2 M 337, and the TANOS-branded versions of the same products.
+Both versions of the baseplate should be compatible with Festool Sortainer³ SYS3-SORT/3 M 337 and shallow drawer of the Sortainer³ SYS3-SORT/2 M 337.
+Also compatible TANOS-branded versions of the same products.

 These models are likely NOT compatible with other Sortainer versions.
 Please check for other models for previous Sortainer versions.